Welcome to Year 4

 |08:50||Gates open.
 Children make their way to their classrooms.|

 |09:00||Register.
 After this point children must enter school through the office where they will be recorded as late.|

-Children have PE on Monday and Tuesday.
-We recommend all children bring in their PE kit on a Monday and return it home to be washed on a Friday.
+All children need to bring in their PE kit on a Monday and return it home to be washed on a Friday.
 PE kit must include trainers suitable for sport.